 It’s foods originating from

-which were not produced or used before 1997 and thus may be considered as Novel Foods.
+Foods that were not produced or used before 1997 may therefore be considered Novel Foods.

 2. Established Union list of authorized Novel Foods